 Vomela diversifies by acquiring Fusion Imaging and expanding into large format dye-sub and event graphics

 Offset commercial printing and mailing services becomes a prominent offering through several strategic acquisitions: The Bureau, Master Print, Elk Grove Graphics, and Tepel Brothers.

 The Vomela Companies continues to provide quality products and services through its ever-expanding network of print professionals.
 Seventy years later, its storied past leads to a bright future.

 Vomela acquires Palmer Printing and Learning Zone Express.

 The new 300,000-square-foot head quarters is located in the Beacon Bluff business center at Minnehaha Avenue East and Arcade Street.
-The move allows Vomela to combine four Twin Cities facilities into one location.
+This move allows Vomela to combine four Twin Cities facilities into one location.